pikipity/Compact-Artificial-Neural-Network-SSVEP/README.markdown

     + Guney-DNN: O. B. Guney, M. Oblokulov, and H. Ozkan, “A deep neural network for SSVEP-based brain-computer interfaces,” IEEE Trans.
 Biomed.
 Eng., vol. 69, no. 2, pp. 932–944, Feb.
 2022, doi: [10.1109/TBME.2021.3110440](https://doi.org/10.1109/TBME.2021.3110440).
     + Conv-CA: Y. Li, J. Xiang, and T. Kesavadas, “Convolutional correlation analysis for enhancing the performance of SSVEP-based brain-computer interface,” IEEE Trans.
 Neural Syst.
 Rehabil.
 Eng., vol. 28, no. 12, pp. 2681–2690, Dec.
 2020, doi: [10.1109/TNSRE.2020.3038718](https://doi.org/10.1109/TNSRE.2020.3038718).

+Notes:

++ (a) and (b) for Benchmark Dataset. (c) and (d) for BETA Dataset.
-Note: Because this study focuses on the individual SSVEP recognition, the calibration data size in this study is much smaller than that in original papers of the Guney-DNN and the Conve-CA. Therefore, the recognition results of the Guney-DNN and the Conve-CA are different from these papers.
++ Because this study focuses on the individual SSVEP recognition, the calibration data size in this study is much smaller than that in original papers of the Guney-DNN and the Conve-CA. Therefore, the recognition results of the Guney-DNN and the Conve-CA are different from these papers.

 ![Classification performance](./images/5.png)